darylgallatin/S3-user-vault/README.md

 Flask 3.1.0
 boto3 1.36.1
 Flask-SQLAlchemy 3.1.1
+torch
+transformers

-AS of this version, you'll need to create the S3 bucket ahead of time and make sure the EC2 has access to it by adding a pllicy to it.
+AS of this version, application updated to include  allowing you to create an s3 bucket but only for the default region  for now
+Make sure the EC2 has access to it by adding a policy to it.
 When creating the EC2 instance or afterward:

     Allow HTTP Access: